 Graduate-level cybersecurity programs are designed to help graduates develop the expertise needed to maintain the integrity and confidentiality of critical data infrastructures.
 With practical experience in areas like security risk assessment and intrusion detection, graduates develop a thorough understanding of how to protect networks, web and mobile systems, as well as how to design inherently secure systems.

 Online options are by far the most convenient, flexible, and expedient way to earn a master’s degree in cybersecurity.
-Online programs are designed with the working professional in mind, as these individuals are pressed for time and can’t commit to the more structured schedule typical of most traditional, classroom-based programs.
+Online programs are designed with the working professional in mind; pressed for time and unable to commit to the more structured schedule typical of traditional, classroom-based programs, professionals in information technology or other industries can find online studies to be the best route forward into advance cybersecurity training.

 The National Security Agency (NSA) and Department of Homeland Security (DHS) evaluate the curriculum of candidate schools offering undergraduate and graduate programs against a specific set of academic criteria.
 Institutions offering graduate programs that meet this criteria may earn one of two designations: